thespacedoctor/coding_project_boilerplate/README.md

-**This is the my coding project boilerplate - probably not much use to anyone else, but feel free to tinker!**
+**This is thespacedoctor coding project boilerplate - probably not much use to anyone else, but feel free to tinker!**

 # Project Title #